RGameStudio/RightEngine/Docs/Progress.md

 # Progress

-Just a bunch of screenshots, that shows progress of engine development
+Just a bunch of screenshots, that show progress of engine development

 ## 08-03-2022